0cjs/8bitdev/src/clic/objects.md

 Obdata Types and Formats
 ------------------------

 An obdata value always starts with a two-byte _obdata header_.
+Routines that do not do further decoding may print this as `#oHHHH`.
+That format is never read (because we don't know what to do with one that has incorrect tag bits); `#rHHHH` would be used instead.

 The LSB of the header describes the format.
 It always has its two LSbits (the tag) set to `%11`.
 The upper six bits are the _format number_ (ranging